IBR Executive Board Recruitment

 International Business Research is a student run project of the EBF and the University of Groningen.
 During the project, students conduct research for Dutch companies in two emerging markets outside of Europe each year.
 The entire project consists of two parallel projects; there are two separate groups and two separate boards, each consisting out of 5 board members and 20 participants.
 After a year of preparation, you will travel to the country of destination to conduct research for 5 weeks and thereafter travel for another 5 weeks.

 In the past, IBR has traveled to countries such as South Africa, India, Thailand, Brasil, Mexico, Vietnam, and Argentina.
-Last year, we chose Vietnam and South Africa in combination with Mozambique as our destinations.
+Last year, we chose China and Myanmar in combination with Thailand as our destinations.
 Every board decides about their own destination, based upon several criteria and in close collaboration with other relevant parties.